archiver-appliance/epicsarchiver-retrieval-client/README.md

 Commands:
-  archive  Archive all PVs included in the files passed as parameters. rename   Rename all PVs included in the files passed as parameters.
+  archive  Archive all PVs included in the files passed as parameters. rename   Rename all PVs included in the files passed as parameters. stats    Print out statistics from an archiver cluster.
 ```

 ## Installation